Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 in my mind which is just as faulty as any other I know of I think that I could care less what anyone else believed in as long as they believed in something because in my life which is just as incomplete as any other I know of I think I have been hard pressed to find a happy aetheist

-Up the ladder: Little Bird
+Up the ladder: Afraid

 You must be logged in to leave comments.
 Vote: